sixfourscientific/ncbi-download/ReadMe.md

 https://ftp.ncbi.nlm.nih.gov/blast/db/taxdb.tar.gz
 ```

 **N.B.
-Taxonomies are constantly being updated & it may be important to obtain information that corresponds with the references at the time they were obtained.**
+Taxonomies are constantly being updated & it may be important to obtain information that corresponds with the references when they were obtained.**